 Each participant speaks for four minutes and 30 seconds.
 The time keeper rings the bell at three minutes and again at four minutes, 15 seconds.
 Anyone who speaks for longer than four minutes, 30 seconds incurs a time penalty of one mark per half-minute or part thereof.
-(See page 35 and the timekeeper's sheet).
+(See page 25 and the timekeeper's sheet at the back of this handbook).
 Adjudicators should disregard any information that is given after four and a half minutes.